 Next, add the peanut butter, almond milk, and maple syrup, if desired.
 Stir until well combined and slightly sticky.
 The mixture should bind together but not be gooey.

 Line a 9-inch square baking pan with parchment paper and press the mixture into the pan with a spatula until equally distributed.
+If desired, melt some dark chocolate chips and drizzle melted chocolate over top.
 Place the pan in the freezer for 30 minutes.

 Remove from freezer and cut the mixture into 8 equal-sized bars using a sharp knife.
 You may need to allow mixture to thaw out for a few minutes before you can cut through the bars.

-Place each bar in a little Ziploc bag or saran wrap and store in fridge or freezer.
+Place each bar in a little Ziploc bag or saran wrap and store in fridge or freezer until ready to eat.

 Notes